WycliffeAlphus/ascii-art-web/README.md

 # ASCII-ART-WEB

 ## Description
 Ascii-art-web is a web application that provides a graphical user interface for generating ASCII art using different banners.
 The server allows users to input text, select a banner style, and submit a request to generate ASCII art.
-The generated ASCII art can be displayed on the same page as per our implementation.
+The generated ASCII art is redirected to the '/ascii-art' page as per our implementation.